wavefrontHQ/wavefront-sdk-java/README.md

 ```
 #### Sending data to multiple Wavefront services

-Use `WavefrontMultiClient` to send data to multiple wavefront services so you handle the data traffic.
+Use `WavefrontMultiClient` to send data to multiple Wavefront services so you handle the data traffic.
 The `addClient()` supports null for batch size, queue size, and push interval.
 The defaults values are used if nothing is specified.

 **Example**: Creating a `WavefrontMultiClient` to send data to multiple Wavefront services.